pixelpark/ppnet/README.md

-# Create the Andorid application
+# Create the Android application

 Additionally, you can enjoy the benefits of having a native app, kudos to the [Phonegap](http://phonegap.com/) [/](http://phonegap.com/2012/03/19/phonegap-cordova-and-what%E2%80%99s-in-a-name/) [Cordova](https://cordova.apache.org/) project.

+*Important*: since the app needs Chromium as the default engine, only KitKat (Android 4.4.2) is supported.
+If someone knows how to install Chromium with phonegap, give as a holler.
+You can, however, also use the Chrome browser on any Android.

-To do that, you need to install it locally on a machine.
+To install Phonegap locally on a machine read the next chapter.
-You can also try http://build.phonegap.com or http://www.telerik.com/appbuilder, but your mileage may vary.
+Alternatively you can also try a service like http://build.phonegap.com or http://www.telerik.com/appbuilder, but your mileage may vary.

 ## Local install